Flood insurance is available for any property, regardless of whether it is located within a floodplain.

-Flood insurance is required by lenders for structures in FEMA mapped 100-year floodplains (St. Vrain Creek, Left Hand Creek, Dry Gulch #1, and Spring Gulch #1).
+Flood insurance is required by lenders for structures in FEMA mapped 100-year floodplains.
+In Longmont, this includes St. Vrain Creek, Left Hand Creek, Dry Gulch #1, and Spring Gulch #1.

 Flood insurance is recommended for properties in areas that have the potential for flooding.
-The City of Longmont participates in the NFIP Community Rating System (CRS).
-Therefore, Longmont residents may receive up to a 10 percent discount on their flood insurance premiums.
-Be sure to discuss this with your insurance agent.
+The City of Longmont participates in the Community Rating System (CRS), a floodplain management effort that is part of the National Flood Insurance Program.
+Effective May 1, 2019, Longmont's CRS rating increased to Class 5.

 - Public outreach

 - Floodplain mapping

 FEMA has reviewed flood risk and underwriting information for every flood insurance policy and is writing to all NFIP policyholders to explain the current risk level for their property and the relation of risk to their premium rates (based on the 2012 Boulder County floodplain maps).
 Anyone who already has flood insurance will receive a letter from FEMA to explain their specific level of risk, as well as how that flood risk will impact what they pay for flood insurance.
 The information is designed to help policyholders make the best decisions about their flood risk, including how to better prepare for flooding disasters in the community.